 - Highway 190 north – just after Zabriskie Point heading east

 I’m happy to say we were not disappointed.
-At first we only found small patches of yellow and purple flowers by the roadside, pretty but not especially dramatic.
-However traveling south down the valley we were treated to successively more abundant displays until whole sections of the desert were carpeted in vibrant yellow flowers known as Desert Gold.
+At first, we only found small patches of yellow and purple flowers by the roadside, pretty but not especially dramatic.
+However, traveling south down the valley we were treated to successively more abundant displays until whole sections of the desert were carpeted with vibrant yellow flowers known as Desert Gold.
 The contrast of the harsh desert covered in flowers and knowing it is a rare event that only lasts for a short time really makes the experience feel special.
 If there is any way you can come check it out, you absolutely should.
-The displays should continue into April.
+The displays should continue into April, but always check the Death Valley Nation Park’s Wildflower Page for updates.

 Even were there no flowers here, Death Valley is simply an amazing place.
 It’s going to take a lot more blog posts to give you an idea just how amazing this place is.
 We’ve been exploring at a breakneck pace and we’ve already decided to stay a second week to take it all in.